knewplay/oop-fundamentals/oop_fundamentals.md

 ### Brief History and Evolution of OOP

-Programming in general became necessary once computers were developed to perform calculations and automate tasks.
-In the early days of computing, programming was primarily procedural, meaning that programs were written as sequences of instructions that operated on data.
-Procedural programming is in fact all we did in the Programming Essentials book: writing commands that the computer processes in sequential order.

-Early programming languages like Fortran and COBOL, developed in the 1950s and 1960s, focused on solving mathematical problems and handling business-related tasks such as payroll processing and inventory management by manipulating variables and executing commands step-by-step.
-The C programming language, developed in the early 1970s, further advanced procedural programming by providing powerful features for creating operating systems and complex software applications.
+Programming became essential as computers were developed to perform calculations and automate tasks.
+Initially, programming was procedural, involving writing commands that the computer processed in sequential order.
+Early languages like Fortran and COBOL (1950s-1960s) focused on solving mathematical problems and handling business-related tasks such as payroll processing and inventory management.
+The C language (1970s) advanced procedural programming for operating systems and complex applications.

-The concept of Object-Oriented Programming (OOP) first emerged in the 1960s with the creation of Simula, a programming language developed in Norway.
-Simula introduced the idea of simulating real-world entities and processes, marking a significant departure from the purely procedural approach.
-This new method allowed programmers to model complex systems more naturally and intuitively, paving the way for more advanced and flexible software designs.
+The concept of Object-Oriented Programming (OOP) emerged in the 1960s with Simula, introducing the idea of simulating real-world entities and processes.
+This marked a shift from procedural programming by allowing more natural and flexible modeling of complex systems.

-In the 1980s, OOP gained more traction with the development of C++, which built upon the C programming language by adding features that supported OOP.
-There was a necessity for this evolution because as software systems grew in size and complexity, the procedural approach became increasingly difficult to manage.
-OOP addressed these challenges by promoting code reusability, modularity, and easier maintenance through the use of objects and classes (which we will get to in the next section).
+In the 1980s, C++ built upon C by adding OOP features, addressing the need for better code management as software systems grew.
+OOP promotes code reusability, modularity, and easier maintenance through objects and classes (which we will cover in the next section).

 The 1990s saw the rise of Java and Python.
-Java's ability to run on any computer system and Python's simplicity and readability brought OOP to a broader audience.
-Both languages became popular for their versatility and wide range of built-in tools, influencing software development practices across various domains.
+Java's ability to run on any computer system and Python's simplicity and readability brought OOP to a wider audience, making both languages popular for their versatility and built-in tools.

-Today, OOP is a fundamental concept in computer science education and a standard practice in software development across various domains.
-Its principles help developers manage complexity, improve code reusability, and create scalable software solutions, making it an essential skill for modern programmers.
+Today, OOP is fundamental in computer science education and a standard practice in software development, helping developers manage complexity, improve code reusability, and create scalable solutions.

 ## Building Blocks of OOP